Monday, May 26, 2008

 I was walking around on campus one day shortly after reading that book when I saw a folding table next to the walkway, with a religious banner on its front and a number of Gospel tracts and pocket New Testaments on its top.
 Around the table were a number of smiling people handing out Gospel tracts and talking to passers-by.
 Intrigued, I walked up and asked one of these people who they were, and whether they knew of any Bible studies I could attend.
 His enthusiastic answer to my second question was “Yes!
 We have a Bible study here on campus on Thursdays in the library.
 It starts at 11:30.
 I'll be out in front at 11:15 waiting for you so you can find it, okay?”
 The rest, as they say, is history.

 Of course, once I started attending these studies, I came under the influence of a program of indoctrination to bring me into ever-greater commitment to the group.
 It began very subtly.
 Their campus “outreach” consisted of regular weekly activities such as witnessing times, prayer meetings and “chapter summary” Bible studies.
 The leaders exhorted the “brothers” (us guys, in plain English) to come to the witnessing and prayer times with a “word of encouragement” prepared from the Scriptures, so that we could “strengthen the saints” for prayer or witnessing.
 Both men and women were encouraged to come to the Bible studies with a “chapter summary” prepared.
 When new people came to these campus activities and began to share their “words of encouragement” or their “chapter summaries,” they were frequently given much praise by the leaders of the campus group, who would say such things as “Praise the Lord, brother, that was a real blessing to our hearts,” etc. The obvious effect of such praise was to make us want to keep sharing these “words of encouragement.”
-I have to confess that they were successful in appealing to my vanity (“or is it just your foolish pride?” - Layla, Eric Clapton).
+I have to confess that they were successful in appealing to my vanity (“you know it's just your foolish pride” - Layla, Eric Clapton).
 I ate up the praise like it was cereal – especially when attractive young “sisters” came up to me after I shared such a “word” and told me how it blessed them.

 I crossed another threshold when I began to attend the regular Assembly meetings, the ones that were held in their meeting hall instead of on campus.
 The first meetings I attended, oddly enough, were the monthly “All-Nights of Prayer” (ANOP's for those who like acronyms).
 This was because I was working swing shift at a defense electronics plant while I was putting myself through school, and we got off work while the ANOP's were still in session.
 During these ANOP's, the Assembly leaders, who presided over the giving of prayer requests, would give reports on a number of “special people” laboring “around the world” in charge of various “ministries.”
 Their descriptions of the seriousness of these labors, and their praise of these “workers,” was designed to make us all want to be like these “special people,” and I have to say that they sold me.
 Later in my involvement, I got to meet some of these people, during special Assembly gatherings in which the interaction of us common folk with these people was highly constrained, and our leaders kept reminding us of how important these people were.